-Patrick Keppel is the Chair of the Liberal Arts and Graduate Languages departments and is director of the NEC Writing & Learning Center.
+Patrick Keppel is chair of New England Conservatory's Liberal Arts and Graduate Languages departments and director of the NEC Writing & Learning Center.
 He has developed a two-semester course of actor training in improvisation and scene development for new actors, the NEC Drama Workshop, and has guided student productions of Ferdinand Bruckner's Pains of Youth and Neil Bell's Therese Raquin, and Sam Shepard’s Buried Child.

 Keppel received the Sproat Award for Excellence in Teaching at Boston University.

 B.A. summa cum laude, Phi Beta Kappa, University of Notre Dame; M.A., Boston University.